WWP was founded in 2003.

 To remain fiscally responsible, WWP cannot refund or reimburse any expenses related to externally instigated and managed fundraising events.

-Please refer to our calendar of events for some upcoming fundraising events.
+Please refer to our calendar of events for fundraisers in your area.

-WWP fundraisers cannot be sexual or political in nature and cannot be partnered with alcohol brands.
+WWP fundraisers cannot be sexual or political in nature and cannot be based solely on the sale of alcohol.

 Please do not solicit people randomly at stores or gas stations.
-If you would like to fundraise, please support WWP through organizing a beneficiary event.
+If you would like to fundraise, please support WWP through organizing a beneficiary event or campaign.

 For further information, please contact WWP's events staff at firstname.lastname@example.org or 877.832.6997.